eprochasson/socialite/README.md

 ### Collections

-Not really API stuff, but help to understand the architecture of the app.

 #### Meteor.users

 The default Meteor.users collection, with nit much change.
 The profile information are stored in the `profile` field of a user document.